 (2) Look unto Abraham your father, and unto Sarah that bare you: for I called him alone, and blessed him, and increased him.

-Problem in the day in which we live is that generation after generations have lost the Godly fatherhood of our forefathers.
-When the Father is out of order, without God's intervention the family will not be established.
-The sons and daughters are provoked to live in caos, struggling to gain personal direction and purpose of life from there environment or every passing wind.
+The problem in the day in which we live is that generation after generations have lost the Godly fatherhood of our forefathers.
+When the father is out of order, without God's intervention the family will not be established.
+The sons and daughters are provoked to live in chaos, struggling to gain personal direction and purpose of life from their environment or every passing wind.
 There is no real inheritance of fatherhood.

-They were more then teachers/instructors, they were the strongest influencers
+They were more than teachers/instructors, they were the strongest influencers.

 Teachers/instructors with weak Godly influence

-Convictions with no reason, "do what I say, not what I do", weak Godly Character
+Convictions with no reason, "do what I say, not what I do"

 Always giving knowledge but little understanding